Health Insurance for Pregnancy

 You can choose your own doctor

 In the public system, you often can’t choose which midwife or doctor you see.
 You also can’t necessarily see the same doctor over the course of your pregnancy.
 On the other hand, in the private system, you can choose your doctor.
 They’ll also treat you throughout your pregnancy, birth and afterwards.
-If this kind of choice and continuity is important to you, you probably want Private Health Insurance.
+If this kind of choice and continuity of care is important to you, you probably want Private Health Insurance.

 You can (potentially) stay in a private, nicer room